Alcohol use disorder (AUD) is a mental health condition. People with this disorder experience binge drinking and prolonged periods of heavy drinking.

 While some people drink alcohol on occasion without developing an addiction, many others do develop alcohol dependence, especially when their reasons for drinking include coping mechanisms.

-Here you’ll find four common reasons for developing drinking problems, as well as how to get help for substance abuse.
+Here you’ll find four common reasons for developing drinking problems, as well as how to get help for substance use disorder.

 1. Environmental Factors